hrbrmstr/wand/README.md

 `wand` : Retrieve 'Magic' Attributes from Files and Directories

-The `libmagic` library must be installed and available to use this.
+The `libmagic` library must be installed on \*nix/macOS and available to use this.

 -   `apt-get install libmagic-dev` on Debian-ish systems
 -   `brew install libmagic` on macOS

 While the package was developed using the 5.28 version of `libmagic` it has been configured to work with older versions.
 Note that some fields in the resultant data frame might not be available with older library versions.
 When using the function `magic_wand_file()` it checks for which version of `libmagic` is installed on your system and provides a suitable `magic.mgc` file for it.

-The package should also be pretty straightforward to get working on Windows.
-Assistance to do that is welcome.
-Think of all the fame and glory you'll receive!
+The package also works on Windows but it's a bit of a hack because, well, *Windows*.
+Seriously, folks, use a real operating system.
+The Windows version makes two `system2()` calls, so it's sub-optimal at best.
+Help to get it working in C would be greatly appreciated.

 The following functions are implemented: